-14.62.140 Procedure.
+14.62.150 Procedure

-New macro WCF that include a new tower or new structure shall be processed as a Type III Review/Conditional Use Permit consistent with the procedures in Chapter 14.16B LSMC.
-Co-location of new macro WCF that do not qualify as an eligible facility modification under Chapter 14.62 Part III LSMC, shall be processed as a Type II Review/Administrative Conditional Use Permit consistent with the procedures in Chapter 14.16B LSMC.
+New macro WCF that are placed on a new tower or new structure shall be processed as a Type II or III Review/Conditional Use Permit consistent with Table 14.40-I and the procedures in Chapter 14.16B LSMC.
+Collocation of new macro WCF that do not qualify as an eligible facility modification under Chapter 14.62 Part III LSMC, shall be processed as a Type II Review/Administrative Conditional Use Permit consistent with the procedures in Chapter 14.16B LSMC.

-14.62.0150 Macro Wireless Communication Facility Regulations.
+14.62.0160 Macro Wireless Communication Facility Regulations

-- (a) Construction or installation of the WCF must commence within one year from the date of the permit, with opportunity for a one-year extension; otherwise, the permit shall be revoked without further action of the city and the rights and privileges appurtenant to the permit shall be void; - (b) Permittee shall allow co-location of proposed WCF on the permittee's site, unless the permittee establishes to the city's satisfaction that co-location will technically impair the existing permitted use(s) to a substantial degree; - (c) Permittee shall maintain the WCF in a state of good repair and to maintain or replace, if necessary, vegetation and landscaping required as a condition of approving the permit; - (d) Permittee shall notify the city of any sale, transfer, assignment of a site or WCF within 60 days of such event; and - (e) Permittee shall comply with the provisions of this title and all other applicable city ordinances and rules and regulations.
+- (a) Construction or installation of the WCF must commence within one year from the date of the permit, with opportunity for a one-year extension; otherwise, the permit shall be revoked without further action of the city and the rights and privileges appurtenant to the permit shall be void; - (b) Permittee shall allow collocation of proposed WCF on the permittee's site, unless the permittee establishes to the city's satisfaction that collocation will technically impair the existing permitted use(s) to a substantial degree; - (c) Permittee shall maintain the WCF in a state of good repair and to maintain or replace, if necessary, vegetation and landscaping required as a condition of approving the permit; - (d) Permittee shall notify the city of any sale, transfer, assignment of a site or WCF within 60 days of such event; and

+- (e) Permittee shall comply with the provisions of this title and all other applicable city ordinances and rules and regulations.

-14.62.160 Prioritized locations.
+14.62.170 Prioritized locations